AceDataCloud/VeoAPI/README.md

 The returned result contains multiple fields, described as follows:

-- `success`: the status of the video generation task at this time.
+- `success`, the status of the video generation task at this time.
-- `task_id`: the ID of the video generation task at this time.
+- `task_id`, the ID of the video generation task at this time.
-- `data`: the result of the video generation task at this time.
+- `data`, the result of the video generation task at this time.
-  - `id`: the video ID of the video generation task at this time.
+  - `id`, the video ID of the video generation task at this time.
-  - `video_url`: the video link of the video generation task at this time.
+  - `video_url`, the video link of the video generation task at this time.
-  - `created_at`: the creation time of the video generation task at this time.
+  - `created_at`, the creation time of the video generation task at this time.
-  - `complete_at`: the completion time of the video generation task at this time.
+  - `complete_at`, the completion time of the video generation task at this time.
-  - `state`: the status of the video generation task at this time.
+  - `state`, the status of the video generation task at this time.
 We can see that we have obtained satisfactory video information, and we only need to obtain the generated Veo video based on the video link address in the `data` of the result.

 Additionally, if you want to generate the corresponding integration code, you can directly copy the generated code, for example, the CURL code is as follows: